modernben/forge-docs/1.0/resources/integrations.md

 ### Papertrail

 [Papertrail](https://papertrailapp.com/) provides hosted log monitoring and searching for your PHP application.
 If you are using Laravel, just configure your application to use the `syslog` driver.

+## Circle Permissions

+You may grant a circle member authority to configure and manage integrations by granting the `server:manage-php` permission.